inet-framework/docs/_sources/users-guide/ch-queueing.rst.txt

 These modules attach some information to packets on an individual basis.
 Packets can be both pushed into the input and popped from the output of packet markers.

--  :ned:`PacketLabeler`: generic marker which attaches labels to matching packets
+-  :ned:`PacketLabeler`: generic marker which attaches labels to matching packets;

-   parameterizable with an :cpp:`IPacketFilterFunction`
+   it can be parameterized with an :cpp:`IPacketFilterFunction`
 -  :ned:`ContentBasedLabeler`: attaches labels to packets based on the data they contain
--  :ned:`PacketTagger`: attaches tags such as outgoing interface, hopLimit, VLAN, user priority to matching packets
+-  :ned:`PacketTagger`: attaches tags such as outgoing interface, hopLimit, VLAN, user priority to matching packets;

-   parameterizable with an :cpp:`IPacketFilterFunction`
+   it can be parameterized with an :cpp:`IPacketFilterFunction`
 -  :ned:`ContentBasedTagger`: attaches tags to packets based on the data they contain
+-  :ned:`RedMarker`: random early detection marker

 Meters
 ------